e271828e/Flight.jl/docs/notes/design/framework_spec.md

 them; a violation is `ServiceLifecycle`, and `errored` is terminal for all four services ([§14](#14-stopped-sim-services)).

-**slot totality** — the pre-write requirement that an application at boundary zero cover every root slot.
+**slot totality** — the pre-write requirement that an application establishing a complete world over virgin stores — `init!`, trim setup, trim commit — cover every root slot.
 Conditions themselves are legitimately partial; a shortfall is `UninitializedSlots`, collected and declaration-ordered, leaving the simulation untouched ([§14.6](#146-slot-totality-the-missing-value-error-and-the-override-combinator)).